European powers back US in blaming Iran for Saudi oil attack, urge broader talks

 The United States reimposed sanctions on Iran and sharply tightened them.
 Iran has responded by gradually breaching nuclear commitments made in the 2015 accord and has set an October deadline to further scale back its nuclear obligations unless the Europeans salvage the pact by shielding Tehran’s economy from US penalties.

-"The time has come for Iran to accept negotiation on a long-term framework for its nuclear programme as well as on issues related to regional security, including its missiles programme and other means of delivery," Britain, France and Germany said.
+“The time has come for Iran to accept negotiation on a long-term framework for its nuclear program as well as on issues related to regional security, including its missiles program and other means of delivery,” Britain, France and Germany said.

 “It is clear to us that Iran bears responsibility for this attack.
 There is no other plausible explanation.
 We support ongoing investigations to establish further details,” Britain, France and Germany said.